brady-kondek/home/index.md

 ---
 # Brady Kondek

 Welcome to my site!
-This is the place where you can find all of my projects.
-I also make websites for people.
-If you would like a custom-made site, click on the Web Design tab above.
+This is the home portal for all that I make and do.
+I make custom websites for whatever purpose.
+If you would like a website customly designed, visit the Web Design Registration page by clicking the button at the top of the page.